reasonml-editor/sublime-reason/README.md

 Soft prerequisite: for the inline error reporting system, you'll need [SublimeLinter](http://www.sublimelinter.com/en/latest/).

-When Reason is public, this plugin can go on Package Control.
+We're currently working with https://github.com/cynddl/sublime-text-merlin to see whether our repos can be merged.
+In the meantime, you can do `Package

-For now, you must copy this plugin into your Sublime Packag directory.
-Anytime you upgrad/reclone/rebuild Reason, you should make sure to upgrade this Sublime plugin as well - language syntax and this plugin will be evolved together.
+Control: Add Repository` in Sublime's command palette and add this URL.

 ## Configuration

-In your Sublime Text preferances (`Cmd+,` on Mac) you can add
+In your Sublime Text preferences (`Cmd+,` on Mac) you can add

 ```json
 "path_to_refmt": "/Users/your_name/.opam/4.02.3/bin/refmt",
 "reason_max_width": 80,
 ```

-## Development
+## Contribution

 The files are written in the JSON format supported by the Sublime Text package [AAAPackageDev](https://github.com/SublimeText/AAAPackageDev), because the